Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 *Solution*: applying card sizes for different screens.

 *Issue*: Button turns blue on click.
-*Cause*: Boostrap default styles.
+*Cause*: Bootstrap default styles.
 *Solution*: Fixed by removing btn primary.

 *Issue*: Gallery text in the nav is not highlighted when on gallery page.
-*Cause*: Active class is in the worng place, copy and paste error.
+*Cause*: Active class is in the wrong place, copy and paste error.
-*Solution*: Added active class and aria cuttent to correct page.
+*Solution*: Added active class and aria current to correct page.

 ## Deployment
 #### Creating Repository on GitHub